 Male blue dashers protect their mate from other males when she is laying her eggs.
 He will fly just above her ready to chase off other males.
-Meanwhile, she flies across the surface of the water repeatedly and forcefully striking the tip of her tail against the water.
+Meanwhile, she flies across the surface of the water repeatedly and forcefully striking the tip of her tail against the water to deposit her eggs.

 Key ID Features: 1.1-1.7" in length.
-Males have brilliant green thoraxes with black stripes, bluish-white tail.
+Males have greenish thoraxes with black stripes, bluish-white tail.
 Amber spots in wing.
 Females are a non-descript brown.

 Habitat: Lakes and ponds.